The Sustainable Active Investing Framework: Simple, But Not Easy

 The chart below is evidence of systematically poor poker playing.
 The realized earnings growth (dark bars) systematically reverts to the average growth rate across the universe.
 Cheap stocks outperform growth expectations and expensive stocks underperform growth expectations, systematically.
 This unexpected deviation from expectations leads to price movements that are favorable for cheap “value” stocks, and unfavorable for expensive “growth” stocks.
 Growth investors underperform; value investors outperform; and passive investors receive something in between.

 This behavioral phenomena explains much of the spread in returns between value and growth securities.
-(We explore a related concept by Dechow and Sloan in the appendix).
+We explore a related concept by Dechow and Sloan in the endnotes.(6)

 Figure 8: Realized Growth Rates Systematically Mean-Revert

-To summarize: Markets, on average, throw cheap stocks under the bus and clamor for expensive stocks.
-From a poker playing perspective, this is an example of a systematically poor strategy.
+To summarize: Markets, on average, throw value stocks under the bus and clamor for growth stocks.
+From a poker playing perspective, buying growth stocks and selling value stocks is an example of a systematically poor strategy.
 Assuming that a great hand from the last round equals a winning hand in the next round is a losing approach.
-But that’s what people do in the financial markets!
-This is how the worst poker players are playing the game.
-But what are the best poker players doing and can they actually exploit the poor poker players?
+But what are the best poker players doing about this value anomaly situation, and can these poker players easily exploit the poor poker players?

-It is unlikely that we will ever be the smartest investors in the world–somebody will always be smarter.
-But if we aren’t going to be the best poker player at the investing table, how can we win?
+It is unlikely that we will ever be the smartest investors in the world.
+For example, George Soros, Julian Robertson, Leon Cooperman, and Paul Tudor Jones will always be smarter than we are.
+But if we aren’t going to be the best player at the investing table, how can we win against these high-powered investors?
+We can win by finding those market opportunities where the smartest investors are reluctant to participate.
+But why would a smart investor not want to participate in a straightforward way to beat the market, such as through value investing?

-As mentioned previously, really smart investors often get endowed with large amounts of capital from a large group of investors (think DFA, AQR, Blackrock, Fidelity, and so forth).
-This makes sense on many levels–investors want to give their money to smart people.
+As mentioned previously, smart investors often get endowed with large amounts of capital from a large group of diverse investors (again, think George Soros, Julian Robertson, Paul Tudor Jones, but also large institutions such as BlackRock, Fidelity, and so forth).
+This makes sense on many levels—investors want to give their money to smart people.
 The challenge is that the really smart investors are often managing money on behalf of investors that suffer from behavioral biases (System 1 thinkers).
-Shleifer and Vishny highlight, and the Ken Heebner example confirms that many smart market participants are hamstrung by the short-term performance measures imposed upon them by their investors.
+Shleifer and Vishny highlight, and the Ken Heebner example confirms, that many smart market participants are hamstrung by the short-term performance measures imposed on them by their investors.
 “How did you perform against the benchmark this quarter?
 What do your results look like year to date?
-What new trends are you exploiting this month?”
+What macroeconomic trends are you exploiting this month?”
 All of these questions are commonplace in the market.
-The threat of being fired and replaced with a shiny rock du jour manager or a passive portfolio of Vanguard funds is always close in the rearview mirror.
-And when job security / client expectations trump long-term value creation, funny things happen.
+The threat of being fired and replaced with a passive portfolio of Vanguard funds is an implied threat.
+When job security and client expectations trump long-term value creation, funny things happen.

-Barron’s observation, in many respects, was fully warranted.
-Value investors as a group were destroyed by the market in the late 1990’s.
-Generic value investing (shown in Figure 9 below) underperformed the broader market by a large margin for 6 long years!
+Barron’s observation was, in many respects, fully warranted.
+Value investors as a group were destroyed by the market in the late 1990s.
+Generic value investing (shown in Figure 9) underperformed the broader market by a large margin for six long years!

 Figure 9: Value Investing Can Underperform